pktgen/Pktgen-DPDK/README.md

  OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

- Pktgen: Created 2010 by Keith Wiles @ windriver.com
+ Pktgen: Created 2010 by Keith Wiles @ windriver.com, now at Intel.com
  ---

 **======================== README.pktgen file ==============================**